WeAreAcademy/mark-react-proj--baby-names-solution/README.md

 A sample solution to the baby names project.
 React, with TypeScript.

-There are a couple of minor branches, so far:
+There are a couple of branches, so far:

+-   One demonstrating sound effects with the useSound custom hook: dev-add-sound
--   One showing favourites being tracked only as IDs rather than full objects.
+-   One showing favourites being tracked only as IDs rather than full objects: dev-maintain-favourites-as-ids-only
--   The other showing how FavouritesList can be parameterised as a wrapper around a re-used BabyNameList.
+-   The other showing how FavouritesList can be parameterised as a wrapper around a re-used BabyNameList: alt-reuse-list-as-child-of-faves

 # Original documentation from Create React App